Before You Begin

 For alternative installation instructions (e.g. script-based installation, binaries, etc.) or troubleshooting, see Download and Install.

-Next, we’ll install the required language runtime.
+Next, install the required language runtime, if you have not already.

 Install Language Runtime